The Ultimate Merchant Cash Advance Guide For Small Businesses

 Working with a merchant cash advance may be as simple as qualifying.
-Unlike most other company finance options, applicants do not need to have been in business for a certain number of years to qualify.
+Unlike most other company finance options, applicants do not need to have been in business for a certain number of years to qualify, making it a viable option for businesses with only a few months of starting.
 The volume and number of credit card transactions are more important than a company's credit profile.
 Substantial sales numbers can help a company with bad credit qualify for a merchant cash advance with less attention on personal and business credit information.

 Most suppliers provide online applications, which makes the already rapid process easier for business owners.